-Has there been a significant leak in your house?
-Does your carpet feel a tad damp after winter?
-Either way, it’s crucial to get it dried quickly.
-Leaving a carpet wet can cause mold and mildew to grow, putting you and your family’s health at risk.
+A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

-How to dry carpet successfully depends on the size, climate and humidity.
-Don’t fret though; we’re here to help and to show you some different drying methods.
+How to dry carpet successfully depends on the size, climate, and humidity.
+Don’t fret, though; we’re here to help and show you some different drying methods.

 Drying Carpet: How Long Does It Take?